 While this may seem exhausting, it can be seen as a team that likes to immerse themselves into the project to ensure appropriate outcomes.
-It is also an indication that the team is doing its homework to see if the project is a good fit for them as well, and that they are up to the task, instead of causing issues, post onboarding.
+It is also a sign that the team is doing its homework to see if the project is a good fit for them.
+And that they are up to the task, instead of causing issues, post-onboarding.

 Therefore, pay attention to the questions they ask, and the interpretations they make of your issues.
 Guide them if they seem to be going off-track.
 The design process begins with research exercises.
-Any team that jumps right to showing you prototypes, especially in the absence of research data is not doing things right.
+Any team that jumps right to showing you prototypes, especially in the absence of research data, is not doing things right.

-Project management is a skill that is essential to the success of a design project.
-Considerations in this regard would include whether the project would be delivered as the agreed schedules, the frequency of progress updates, and provisions for delays are also taken into account.
+Project management is the most important of all UX skills.
+It is essential to the success of a design project.
+Considerations in this regard would include whether the project will deliver as per the agreed schedules.
+The frequency of progress updates and provisions for delays are also taken into account.

-Each design team has its own approach to design and has a functional UX process in place.
+Each design team has its approach to design and has a functional UX process in place.
 The key to ensuring that their process has substance, look for a research-driven approach.
 A major chunk of the design effort isn’t dedicated to making the actual design.
 It lies in:

 Domain expertise – how to take a stand on that?

 So, domain expertise is always going to be a brownie point.
-But the real issue remains – is it an absolute essential to have?
+But the real issue remains – is it essential to have?
 The answer to that is, no. While it may be a good-to-have quality, it should not stop you from picking a team that exhibits competence in all other areas discussed above.
 Unless, of course, the scope of your requirements is such that it calls for prior experience.

 The primary quality to look for in a UX design team is empathy.